MPI-Dortmund/pymissense/README.md

 ## What it does

 AlphaMissense allows you to identify regions in your amino acid chain that are critical for protein function.
-This skript does two things:
+This script does two things:

 1. It generates a plot similar to [Figure 3D](https://www.science.org/doi/10.1126/science.adg7492#F3) of the [AlphaMissense paper](https://www.science.org/doi/10.1126/science.adg7492)